 As the world’s #1 professional network, LinkedIn’s entire value revolves around your personal profile.
-This means having a compelling profile is essential for getting found and building business on LinkedIn.
+This means having an optimized profile is essential for a LinkedIn strategy focused on business growth.

-LinkedIn’s search engine is “brute force” and doesn’t have the built-in intelligence of Google.
-That means where you end up in search results is highly dependent on the keywords you use in your profile — and the more the merrier (as long as it’s not spammy-looking i.e. don’t “keyword stuff”).
+While it’s getting smarter, LinkedIn’s search engine is “brute force” and doesn’t have the built-in intelligence of Google.
+That means getting found is highly dependent on the keywords you use in your profile.

 Google searches will also turn up LinkedIn profiles with high relevance, so you get a double-whammy when you keyword optimize your profile.

-Distributing content and tying it into your profile allows interested buyers to find you determine if you’re credible and reach out to you.
+Distributing content and tying it into your profile allows interested buyers to find you.
+Content also helps them determine if you’re credible and reach out to you with a couple clicks.

-Producing relevant content for your ideal target customers will increase targeted traffic to your profile and potentially lead to sales — exactly what you want from a LinkedIn strategy.
+Producing relevant LinkedIn content for your ideal target customers will increase targeted traffic to your profile.
+This will potentially lead to sales — exactly what you want from a solid LinkedIn strategy.

 3) Who’s Viewed Your Profile